yangdanny97/yangdanny97.github.io/_posts/2023-06-11-bartender-barista-media.md

 Many examples I've seen fall into the slice-of-life genre, making them good for relaxation/unwinding after a long day.
 Video games of this genre are primarily text-based, similar to visual novels.

-# Midnight Diner (Netflix)
+## Midnight Diner (Netflix)

 A long-running show about ordinary people who eat in a small restaurant that opens from midnight until 7AM.
+The nighttime setting adds to the peaceful vibes.

-# Death Parade (Anime)
+## Death Parade (Anime)

 A supernatural anime about a bar that receives the souls of the recently-deceased, and the bartender that judges them.

-# Necrobarista (Game)
+## Necrobarista (Game)

 You work in a Melbourne coffee-house staffed by necromancers, where the living can mingle with the recently deceased.
 Unlike other text-based games, the scenes are 3D and animated, with dynamic camera angles leading to a very immersive presentation.

-# VA-11 Hall-A (Game)
+## VA-11 Hall-A (Game)

 A bartending game with a cyberpunk aesthetic and a fantastic soundtrack.
 Making drinks is a minigame, and you have to learn about your regulars to know which drink they want that night.
+The worldbuilding in this game was done very well - learning about the world through conversations with customers was very natural.

-# Coffee Talk (Game)
+## Coffee Talk (Game)

 You run a coffee shop in a world full of supernatural creatures (think elves, vampires, etc).
 Similar to VA-11 Hall-A, making coffee and doing latte art is a minigame.